Advertisement

 Ad revenue keeps our community free for you

-Getting in some movement is a great way to practice self-care.
-While we all know that exercise is important to our health, not finding the time is often a big reason we don’t do it enough.
+Movement is a great way to practice self-care, and many of us may know that exercise is important for our health.
+But not finding the time is a big reason we don’t do it enough.

-If you have a goal to exercise for 30 minutes a day, consider breaking up that goal into three 10-minute blocks of movement so it feels more manageable.
+If you have a goal to exercise for 30 minutes a day, consider breaking up that goal into three 10-minute blocks of movement (like three walks) so it feels more manageable.

-If exercise isn’t possible on a given day, you can try supplementing with meditation or mindfulness practices throughout the day.
-There are even some really helpful apps and websites that can guide you through different meditations based on the time you have available.
+When exercise isn’t possible on a given day, you can try meditation or mindfulness practices instead.
+Some really helpful apps and websites can help guide you through different meditations based on the time you have available.

-This breakup technique can be applied to a lot of self-care activities like reading a book, listening to a podcast, or scrolling through positive content on social media.
+You can apply this breakup technique to a lot of self-care activities, like reading a book, listening to a podcast, or scrolling through positive content on social media.

-If the idea of setting aside an hour for yourself makes you feel guilty or stressed, then consider starting with one activity for just a few moments a day.
+If the idea of setting aside an hour for yourself makes you feel guilty or stressed, consider starting with one activity for a few moments a day.

-Practicing self-care doesn’t have to be time-consuming, it just needs to be meaningful and purposeful to you.
+Taking care of yourself doesn’t have to be time consuming.
+It just needs to be meaningful and purposeful to you.

-Plus, once you start noticing the results of doing even small activities for yourself, you feel motivated to make more time to practice self-care.
+Plus, once you start noticing the results of doing small activities for yourself, you might feel motivated to make more time to practice self-care.

 Here are a few simple ideas to help get you started: